Mou-SED/NetPractice-42-cursus/README.md

 </div>

 ## What is  an IP address
-An IP address is simply an identifier for each device in a network, it is through it that the device can communicate, there are two different types.
+An IP address is simply an identifier for each device in a network, it is through it that the device can communicate with other devices, there are two different types.
 - IPv4: Example of IPv4 -> 66.94.29.13
   - has a 32-bit address length.
   - It Supports Manual and DHCP address configuration.